angelolab/ark-analysis/README.md

 ### WARNING

 If you didn't change the name of any of the notebooks within the `scripts` folder, they will be overwritten by the command above!

 If you have made changes to these notebooks that you would like to keep (specific file paths, settings, custom routines, etc), rename them before updating!

 For example, rename your existing copy of `Segment_Image_Data.ipynb` to `Segment_Image_Data_old.ipynb`.
 Then, after running the update command, a new version of `Segment_Image_Data.ipynb` will be created with the newest code, and your old copy will exist with the new name that you gave it.

 After updating, you can copy over any important paths or modifications from the old notebooks into the new notebook

+## Running on Windows

+Our repo runs best on Linux-based systems (including MacOS).
+If you need to run on Windows, please consult our [Windows guide](https://ark-analysis.readthedocs.io/en/latest/_rtd/windows_setup.html) for additional instructions.

 ## Questions?